 Survey: Homeowners Want More Kitchen Storage

-NEW YORK – Kitchen storage is a top priority among renovating homeowners, according to the 2021 U.S. Houzz Kitchen Trends Study, based on a survey of more than 2,000 homeowners planning or in the midst of a kitchen remodel.
+ORLANDO, Fla. – Kitchen storage is a top priority among renovating homeowners, according to the 2021 U.S. Houzz Kitchen Trends Study, based on a survey of more than 2,000 homeowners either planning or in the midst of a kitchen remodel.

 Additional highlights from Houzz’s kitchen study